Sapphire optical properties

 Understanding Sapphire Crystal Planes

-One of the most important and often overlooked aspects of sapphire optics is crystal orientation.
+One of the most important and often overlooked aspects of sapphire is crystal orientation.
 Sapphire is single-crystal Aluminum Oxide (Al₂O₃) with a hexagonal crystal structure.
-Because sapphire is birefringent, light traveling through it can split into two rays depending on orientation.
-Because sapphire is anisotropic (its properties vary depending on direction within the crystal), the “plane” of the material affects:
+Because it is anisotropic, its properties change depending on how the crystal is cut (i.e. plane-orientation).

 Below are the most common orientations used in optics: